-4 LISTENING AND ANALYSING
+3 LISTENING AND ANALYSING

-4.1 Same music performed in different acoustic settings in Stavanger Concert Hall
+3.1 Same music performed in different acoustic settings in Stavanger Concert Hall

 For the IMS conference on musicology in 2016, the author had the possibility of playing with a group of musicians and recording the same short pieces of music in different acoustic settings in Stavanger Concert Hall (See Halmrast4).
 The same music was played on the same instruments for three settings in the Valen concert hall (a highly flexible hall, with both flexible absorbers on walls and flexible ceiling), and one "jazz-club"-setting in the flexible Zetlitz hall.
-The settings in Valen was named 2.Chamber (T60mid.frq=1.9s), 4.Amplified (a setting used for amplified events) (T60mid.frq=1.7s) and 6.Concert (T60mid.frq=2.5s).
+The settings in Valen was named 2.Chamber (T60{mid.frq}=1.9s), 4.Amplified (a setting used for amplified events) (T60{mid.frq}=1.7s) and 6.Concert (T60{mid.frq}=2.5s).
 The musicians were instructed to keep same strength for all settings (as good as possible).
-The recordings were done on the same position on the 8th row, slightly off-centre, with the same recording level for all settings.
-The main results are given in Halmrast3.
-The music was classical trumpet a cappella followed by a string quartet (and trumpet) (material from Mahler 5th), jazz piano trio and rock guitar trio, both with trumpet soli.
+The recordings were done at the same position on the 8th row, slightly off-centre, with the same recording level for all settings.
+The main results are given in Halmrast4.
+The music was: classical trumpet a cappella followed by a string quartet (and trumpet) (material from Mahler 5th), jazz piano trio and rock guitar trio, both with trumpet soli.
 All music was performed without the use of any house amplification (only guitar and bass personal amplifiers with exact the same levels etc. for all the acoustic settings of the hall).
-Analysing the recordings, we found that the differences, both in level and overall frequency content were suprisingly small.
-This could of course be discussed regarding "performology", (how the musicians compensate for the acoustics, even when told not to do so), but for this paper, the most interesting result was that the "dryest" settings sounded much more "briliant"/high-frequency than the more reverberant settings.
-The note lengths were analysed, and they of course are increased with increased reverberation time.
+Analysing the recordings, we found that the differences, both in level and overall frequency content were surprisingly small.
+This could of course be discussed regarding "performology", (how the musicians compensate for the acoustics, even when told not to do so), but for this paper, the most interesting result was that the "driest" settings sounded much more "brilliant"/high-frequency than the more reverberant settings.
+The note lengths were analysed, and the length of each note of course increases with increased reverberation time.
 For "the same" snare drum stroke, the length was 0,27 s in the dry 5.Zetlitz setting, increasing to 0,40 (2.Aplified), 0,41 (4.Chamber) up to 0,44 s for the 6.Concert setting.
 The increased length of each note due to reverberation of course gives that one note "masks" the attack of the next one (if the first one is not very, very short or the time between the notes are very long).
 This "masking" effect of reverberation is well known.
 The effect reverberation has on the attack also for the "the first note" is not so well known, and the main issue for this paper.
-(Close inspections on the spectrograms might indicate that in the most reverberate settings, the high frequencies "arrive later", giving additional "smoothing" to the attacks).
+(Close inspections on the spectrograms might indicate that in the most reverberate settings, the high frequencies "arrive later", giving additional "smoothing" to the attacks). (see Halmrast4)